Hypertension - medication related; Drug-induced hypertension

 - Testosterone and other anabolic steroids and performance-enhancing drugs

-Rebound hypertension occurs when blood pressure rises after you stop taking or lower the dose of a drug (typically a high blood pressure medicine).
+Rebound hypertension occurs when blood pressure rises after you stop taking or lower the dose of a drug (typically a medicine to lower high blood pressure).

 Many other factors can also affect blood pressure, including:

 - Condition of the kidneys, nervous system, or blood vessels

 - Foods eaten, weight, and other body-related variables, including the amount of added sodium in processed foods

 - Levels of various hormones in the body

 Grossman A, Messerli FH, Grossman E. Drug induced hypertension--an unappreciated cause of secondary hypertension.
 Eur J Pharmacol.
 2015;763(Pt A):15-22.
 PMID: 26096556

 Jurca SJ, Elliott WJ.
 Common substances that may contribute to resistant hypertension, and recommendations for limiting their clinical effects.
 Curr Hypertens Rep. 2016;18(10):73.
 PMID: 27671491

 Peixoto AJ.
 Secondary hypertension.
 In: Gilbert SJ, Weiner DE, eds.
 National Kidney Foundation's Primer on Kidney Diseases.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 66.

 Reviewed by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.